The path to Industry 4.0

 TRUMPF establishes its own bank for the flexible financing of TRUMPF products for customers worldwide.
 At the start of 2015, TRUMPF Bank enters into the investment business and offers its German employees savings and fixed deposit accounts, which are managed via online banking.

 The medical technology branch is taken over by the U.S. medical technology manufacturer Hill-Rom Holdings, Inc.

 With EHT, TRUMPF takes over one of the oldest companies in Germany.
 EHT Werkzeugmaschinen GmbH in Teningen, Breisgau, was founded in 1771 as Eisen- und Hammerwerke Teningen (EHT) and produces die folding machines and guillotine shears.

-With the new work alliance, TRUMPF responds to the challenges of the future such as dynamic brand development, digital change, and the need for more individuality.
+With the new work alliance, TRUMPF responds to the challenges of the future such as dynamic brand development, digital change and the need for more individuality.
 The aim is to make it possible to reconcile home and work life.
-The work alliance focuses on mobile working, an agile time system, a qualification initiative, and arrangements for age-appropriate work.
+The work alliance focuses on mobile working, an agile time system, a qualification initiative and arrangements for age-appropriate working.